GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - 3DM, BIM, DAE, APNG, FBX, STEP, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PLY, STL, PRWM, USDZ
     - OFF exports are only available in the Quick Viewer, as stated further above
     - BIM exports are available in the Quick Viewer as well as some other viewers with custom BIM Exporter
-    - Try not to change file names when saving files during initial export
-    - Exporting some models might crash the browser when running out of memory
-    - Exporting some models might be easier / better done with multiple viewers, examples:
-      - MMD -> OBJ and then OBJ -> JSON might be better than straight MMD -> JSON export
-      - IFC -> GLB and then GLB -> GLB_m (with MESHOPT compression) and then GLB_m -> GLB_d (with DRACO compression) might be easier than straight IFC -> GLB_d export
-    - DAE, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, USDZ modified exporters are [three.js](https://github.com/mrdoob/three.js) based
     - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm), with the following notes:
       - This is a custom exporter not officially available in the three.js library
       - It requires a modified version of the 3DM Loader, which is included in this repository